crisbal/Flask-Blog-Blueprint/README.md

 * Customizable urls / routes
 * Fully stylable interface and support for custom themes
 * Fully editable templates
-* Basic but powerfull admin interface with all the needed functionality on the posts (edit,delete,hide/show)
+* Basic but powerfull admin interface with all the needed functionality for posts (edit,delete,hide/show)

 ##TODO

 * Comments
 * Finish the API
-* Write a mobile app for the blog
+* Write a better admin interface
-* Add a configuration / setup page
+* Write a better base theme
-* Responsive admin interface
+* Improve the code
-*
+* Implement a configutation page

 ##What do I need to run blog-blueprint?

 * A Flask app
 * A text editor
-* See requirements.txt and install all the packages via pip
+* See requirements.txt and install all the packages via "pip"

 ##How do I install / enable it?

 * Download / fork this repo
 * Copy "blog" folder from the main folder of the repo and paste it in the main folder of your Flask webiste (where the main file is located)
-* Install requirements.txt via pip
+* Install requirements.txt via pip using the command "pip install -r requirements.txt"
 * Open the main file of your blog and these lines after "app = Flask(\__name\__)" or its equivalent

 ```